How to keep your Agile team going in times of Corona

 No big comments here.
 One thing we did find out is that using the chat functionality of our video conferencing system worked just fine for estimating User Stories during a refinement.
 As per usual, the facilitator does a countdown and everybody enters their chosen amount.
 Alternatively, you can use Slack with plugins of online poker tools like PlanITpoker or Poker Planner via GitHub.
 But with an experienced team, the chat functionality was much easier and equally effective.

 Personally, I prefer using Trello for some retro variants.
 Doing a Start-Stop-Keep can easily be done in Trello, for example, if everybody has their own Trello screen open and adds/edits issues while everybody is on the same video/audio conference discussing these issues.
 Voting can be done with a Power-up, but you can (ab)use the assigning functionality for this as well (shortkey: space).
-Focusing on the card that you are talking about can be done by labelling (shortkey: 1).
+Focusing on the card that you are talking about can be done by labeling (shortkey: 1).

 How to use Power-up in Trello

-Now that everybody works from home, we miss the social interactions we usually have with our colleagues: the hi/bye in the office, the small talk at the coffee machine, the ping pong table, the lunches and the bi-weekly drinks.
+Now that everybody works from home, we miss the social interactions we usually have with our colleagues: the hi/bye in the office, the small talk at the coffee machine, the ping pong table, the lunches, and the bi-weekly drinks.
 Some ideas to keep your spirits up and motivation high:

 When working from home, some tend to move around less than in the office, so feel free to do a lunch walk outside (if you’re not quarantined or at risk).
 If you miss the social interaction with your colleagues, create an open video channel for your colleagues to join.
 You can have a chat while walking or while having your lunch at the kitchen table.
 At INFO, we use Highfive for this.
 If the channel has too many attendees, try to split up.